ML-9/ML-9-Team-Project/README.md

 _We have determined that we need to develop an experiment to determine the number of layers that will be optimal to get a result from our project._

+Dask will be useful to run the experiments in parallel on multiple cores.
+We can use Google Colab to access GPUs for training our models.

 ## Possible Problem:
-The occurance of stroke overwhelms the lack of stroke by an order of magnitude.
+The occurance of stroke overwhelms the lack of stroke by an order of magnitude in the dataset, that could be a source of bias.
+We may need to use oversampling or undersampling techniques to balance the dataset before training our models.